Dress Code

 • T-shirts with appropriate slogans and sports logos may be worn.

-• Sleeveless shirts with normal size arm openings ok.
-No muscle shirts with larger than normal arm or neck holes.
+• Sleeveless shirts with normal size arm openings are ok.
+Muscle type shirts should have normal arm and neck holes.

-• Shoes (of choice) must be worn; no roller blades, roller shoes (Heelys).
+• Shoes must be worn; no roller blades, roller shoes (Heelys).

 Student Dress Code Violation Policy